spences10/scottspence.com/posts/2021/12/08/wsl-web-developer-setup-with-fedora-35/index.md

 at the time of writing that file is [`fedora-35.20211125-x86_64.tar.xz`].

-The download is a `*.tar.xz` file, I need to extract this so it’s a `*.tar` file, I'll use 7zip to do that.
+The download is a `*.tar.xz` file, I need to extract this so it's a `*.tar` file, I'll use 7zip to do that.

 ## Import `rootfs` into WSL